 In contrast, when investors have low confidence in the state of the economy, the demand for safer, government-backed 10-year T-notes increases, resulting in a price increase.
 The prices of less secure investments will decline because of their higher risk of default.

 The 10-year US T-note is one of the most tracked treasury yields in the United States.
 Investors can assess the performance of the economy by looking at the Treasury yield curve.
 The yield curve is a graphic representation of all yields starting from the one-month T-bill to 30-year T-bond.

 The 10-year T-note is located in the middle of the curve, and its yield indicates the return that investors require to tie up their money for 10 years.

-Thank you for reading this CFI guide to the 10-year US Treasury Note.
-CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® certification, created to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide on 10-Year US Treasury Note.
 To continue learning and advancing your career as a financial analyst, these additional resources will be helpful: